sshaaf/waver/README.md

 ### Prerequisites

 - Java 21 or higher
-- Gradle 8.0 or higher
+- Maven 3.8 or higher
 - An API key for Gemini or OpenAI

 ### Building from Source